 How do you obtain UX experience when you can’t quit your job to go to school?
-What are some ways to get real-world experience in order to build a UX portfolio?
+What are some ways to gain real-world experience in order to build a UX portfolio?

-If you insist on earning an advanced degree, I recommend studying business.
+If you insist on earning a master’s degree, I recommend studying business.
 Understanding the fundamentals of business—economics, statistics, financial modeling, business strategy, marketing—will set you apart and help you speak the same language as your clients and business stakeholders.

 How I Gained My UX Experience

 The 2 of us rebuilt the website from the ground up over several weeks.
-I found books about website design (blogs didn’t exist yet), and followed the authors’ advice to the letter.
+I found books about website design (blogs didn’t exist yet), and followed the authors’ advice.

 After the site relaunched in 2002, I continued in my role as a web producer (a job title that I don’t think existed yet?), and gradually took on more and more responsibility making usability improvements to the site.
-Around 2003, I conducted my first usability study after reading Steve Krug’s book multiple times.
-I’ll never forget the wonder I felt the first time I saw the website through someone else’s eyes—the usability issues were suddenly so obvious!
+No one gave me more responsibility—instead, I saw opportunities, created solutions, and then pitched them to my boss.
+More often than not, my idea would move forward to implementation.
+(At the time, no person or team was actively managing the website.
+Why not me?)
+Around 2003 I convinced my boss to let me conduct my first usability study after reading Steve Krug’s book multiple times.
+I’ll never forget the wonder I felt the first time I saw the website through someone else’s eyes—the usability issues were suddenly soooo obvious!